casavacas/time-is-money/README.md

 would have to work to earn that much money.
 For example, if you earn $10/hour and you visit the amazon page for an item priced at $15, it will replace the '$15' text with '1.5 hours'.

+Download the .crx file to add the extension into chrome